Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Other applications

 \subsubsection{Adler zeros and subthreshold parameters}

 There are certain subthreshold quantities of interest.
 First of all, Adler zeros, which are zeros of scalar partial waves that appear due to the spontaneous chiral symmetry breaking pattern of QCD.
-In particular, Goldstone bosons should couple derivatively among themselves and therefore their scattering amplitude should have a zero at $s=0$ if they were massless.
+In particular, Goldstone bosons should couple derivatively among themselves and therefore their scattering amplitude should have a zero at $s=0$.
 However, pions and kaons are not pure Goldstone bosons and have a small mass (not so small for kaons).
 At low energies and sufficiently far and below threshold the amplitude basically behaves as a polynomial so we still expect a zero not exactly at $s=0$ but displaced by a magnitude of $O(M_P^2)$ where $M_P$ is the mass of the pseudoscalar meson.
 These zeroes are a dynamical feature of chiral symmetry, which are not seen in other waves where there are always zeros right at threshold due to the $q^{2\ell}$ behavior.
 These zeros were first found by S.L.
 Adler \cite{Adler:1964um} using current algebra, which is equivalent to LO ChPT.
 We have already used their LO ChPT values inside our low-energy $S^{1/2}$ and $S^{3/2}$ parameterizations in Eqs.~\eqref{eq:cot12} and \eqref{eq:cot32S}.
 These are $\sqrt{s_{A, LO}}=\sqrt{\Sigma_{\pi K}}\simeq 0.516\,$ GeV for $I=3/2$ and $\simeq0.486\,$GeV for isospin 1/2, as obtained from Eq.~\eqref{eq:sAdler120}.
 Their position in the complex $s$ plane has been represented in Fig.~\ref{fig:anstrucpw}.

-Of course, their LO value does not have to be the actual position, we just use it as a reasonable value to define our parameterization.
-But we have calculated their actual values by using partial-wave dispersion relations.
-We have simply looked for a zero in the real axis below threshold using either the UFD or the CFD parameterizations as input.
+Of course, their LO value does not have to be the true position, we just use it as a reasonable value to define our parameterization.
+But we have calculated their actual values by looking for zeros of partial-wave dispersion relations in the real axis below threshold, using either the UFD or the CFD parameterizations as input.
 The results are listed in Table~\ref{tab:adlerzeros}.
 There we see that the three kinds of dispersion relations yield very consistent values, which makes our result very robust.
 The UFD results are closer to the LO ChPT result.
 However, the CFD values are somewhat different from those of UFD and roughly 3-sigmas away from the LO calculation, which could be clear evidence that NLO ChPT corrections are needed at this level of precision.